Zenovations/knockout-sync/README.md

 {Boolean=false} When true the field must be set to a truthy value.
 For integers, required means it must not be zero.

-##### fields.persist

-{Boolean=true} When false, this field is not sent to the data store during save operations.
-It is possible to observe fields which are not persistent.

 ##### fields.observe

 {Boolean=true} When false, the field is not wrapped in a Knockout.js observable.
-It is important to note than fields which are not observed cannot trigger an auto-update or affect the isDirty flag (we aren't observing them so we can't know).
-They can still be stored when a save occurs, however, assuming `persist` is true.
+They are still be stored when a save occurs.

+//todo CrudArray behaves differently than Crud; account for this? fix it so they behave the same?

 ##### fields.type